 If the provider cannot deliver the adaptive aids by the appropriate time frames, the provider must notify the MCO via Form H2067-MC, Managed Care Programs Communication, and include the reasons the adaptive aid will be late.
 The MCO reviews the information to determine if the reason given for the delay is adequate or if additional intervention is necessary.
 It may be necessary for the MCO to discuss the reasons for the delayed delivery with the member and provider staff.

 If the adaptive aid requested will not be delivered in the current ISP, the item must be transferred to the new ISP.
-If the authorization on the new ISP causes the service plan to exceed the annual cost limit, the nurse may authorize it using the date the item was ordered by the provider as the date of service delivery and the provider may bill against the previous ISP.
+If the authorization on the new ISP causes the ISP to exceed the annual cost limit, the nurse may authorize the service using the date the item was ordered by the provider as the date of service delivery and the provider may bill against the previous ISP.